adriancascadia/cascadia-sales-tracker/MULTI_TENANT_TESTING.md

 ## Architecture Overview

-The Cascadia Sales Tracker uses a **database-level isolation** approach:
+The Cascadia Managing Brands Sales Tracker uses a **database-level isolation** approach:
 - Every table has a `companyId` column
 - All queries filter by `companyId` from the authenticated user's context
 - Email domain mapping automatically assigns users to companies